ibinti/bugvm-console/README.md

 # Gradle HelloWorld Example

-To run HelloWorld Java Example with Systtem JRE
+To run HelloWorld Java Example with System JRE

 Change mainClassName in build.gradle to "FireJava", and then

 ./gradlew run

-To run HelloWorld Groovy Example with Systtem JRE
+To run HelloWorld Groovy Example with System JRE

 Change mainClassName in build.gradle to "FireGroovy", and then

 ./gradlew run

-To run HelloWorld Scala Example with Systtem JRE
+To run HelloWorld Scala Example with System JRE

 Change mainClassName in build.gradle to "FireScala", and then